The Best Toothpaste for 2020

 Meanwhile, those with thicker enamel or extrinsic staining may want a toothpaste with more abrading strength.

 Ultimately, the right RDA level will vary from person to person.
-If you want to get a good idea of which RDA level of a product is right for you, feel free to ask me during your next visit to Willow Pass Dental Care.
+If you want to get a good idea of which RDA level of a product is right for you, ask your dentist or prosthodontist.

 Recent studies suggest that parabens, a common antibacterial preservative found in nearly 85 percent of all personal care products, including toothpaste, may be linked to everything from dermatitis in children to breast cancer in women.